-Cold weather months are upon us – it’s important for seniors to be prepared.
-Ice and snow can make it difficult for older adults to get out of the house, which in turn makes it harder to do things like socialize and shop for groceries.
+Cold weather months are here – it’s important for seniors to be prepared.
+Ice, snow, and extreme cold can make it difficult for older adults to get out of the house, which in turn makes it harder to do things like socialize and shop for groceries.

 As the weather gets colder, make sure the seniors in your life know these ten tips on preparing for cold weather.

 Avoid slipping on ice